OpenBB-finance/OpenBB/openbb_sdk/sdk/core/README.md

 To apply an environment variable use one of the following:

-1. Temporary: use the following code
+1. Temporary: use this snippet

     ```python
     import os